 Zuper provides highly intelligent scheduling, workforce management, and automated routing based on proximity and skills.
-However, DispatchNode operates fundamentally earlier in the pipeline: answering the phone, qualifying the customer, booking the job, and then routing the truck.
+However, DispatchNode operates earlier in the pipeline: answering the phone, qualifying the customer, booking the job, and then routing the truck.
 Zuper optimizes who goes where.
-DispatchNode automates everything from the caller's first words to the technician's push notification.
+DispatchNode automates everything from the caller's first words to the tech's push notification.

 What Zuper Does Well

-Zuper serves a very broad horizontal market, including telecom installations, solar panel maintenance, and massive property management grids.
+Zuper serves a very broad horizontal market, including telecom installations, solar panel maintenance, and large property management grids.
 This flexibility comes from its specific focus on backend routing algorithms rather than frontend customer AI interaction.

 Optimizing a Pipeline You Cannot Fill

 Backend routing efficiency is financially valuable, but it only matters if your top-of-funnel pipeline is full.
-The most mathematically efficient route plan in the world generates zero revenue if the emergency phone calls that should have produced those bookings dropped to a busy signal.
+The most efficient route plan in the world generates zero revenue if the emergency phone calls that should have produced those bookings dropped to a busy signal.

 | Pipeline Stage | vs | Zuper (Backend Routing) | DispatchNode AI (End-to-End) |